-- Up To $37 Late- & Returned-Payment Fees: These fees (which are capped at $15 for Iowa residents) aren’t terribly high relative to the rest of the credit card market — the average is $35.50 — but they’re nevertheless important to avoid in the interest of not inflating already high costs.
+- Up To $39 Late- & Returned-Payment Fees: These fees aren’t terribly high relative to the rest of the credit card market — the average is $32.72 — but they’re nevertheless important to avoid in the interest of not inflating already high costs.
 So make sure to pay your bill on time — by establishing automatic payments, for example — and keep enough cash in your checking account to easily cover the cost in case of a blunder.

-- Other Assorted Fees: You’ll also have to pay a $3 copying fee for every page of each duplicate account statement or other document you request, $35 for express card delivery, $10 for expedited phone payments and more.
+- Other Assorted Fees: You’ll also have to pay a $3 copying fee for every page of each duplicate account statement or other document you request, $35 for express card delivery and more.